Veriqc/TDD/README.md

 # A-Tensor-Network-Based-Decision-Diagram
 ## Overview
-Decision diagrams have been used in simulation and equivalence checking of quantum circuits.
-Inspired by the efficienvy and flexibility of Tensor Networks.
-A tensor network-based decision diagram has been proposed in https://arxiv.org/abs/2009.02618.
+Decision diagrams have been used in the simulation and equivalence checking of quantum circuits.
+Inspired by the efficiency and flexibility of Tensor Networks.
+A tensor network-based decision diagram has been proposed at https://arxiv.org/abs/2009.02618.
 This repository gives a proof-of-concept implementation of the Tensor Decision Diagram(TDD) using Python3.
-Part of the benchmarks are coming from https://github.com/iic-jku/qmap/tree/master/examples.
+Part of the benchmarks is coming from https://github.com/iic-jku/qmap/tree/master/examples.

 ## Dependencies
-In order to use this package, you are expected to first install the fllowing packages: numpy, networkx, qiskit and graphviz.
-The data type of numpy is used to defined the data of a tensor in our package.
-Networkx will be used as part of a optimizer in this package.
-Qiskit is used for coping with Quantum Circuits and Graphviz is used for showing the graph of a TDD.
+In order to use this package, you are expected first to install the following packages: numpy, networkx, qiskit and graphviz.
+The data type of numpy is used to define the data of a tensor in our package.
+Networkx will be used as part of an optimizer in this package.
+Qiskit is used for coping with Quantum Circuits, and Graphviz is used for showing the graph of a TDD.

 ## Usage
 There are three components of our package: TDD, TN, TDD_Q.
 TDD include the basic structure and operations of the tensor decision diagram.
 TN contains the basic definitions and operations of Tensor and Tensor Network.
 TDD_Q is used for coping with Quantum Circuits.